EXPERTS

 Research Interests:

-Stratification, Intersectionality, Family, Health Disparities, Qualitative Methods
+Stratification, Resilience, Families, Health Disparities, Qualitative Methods, Human-Animal Bonds

 • Collaborative projects